betocantu93/ember-get-all-model/README.md

 # ember-get-all-model

-This is a shortcut for get all locally or remotely using `modelName`, if you use block form, the objects will be yielded, if not, a select-autocomplete using ember-power-select addon will be placed.
+This is a shortcut for get all locally or remotely using `modelName` and select, if you use block form, the objects will be yielded, if not, a select-autocomplete using ember-power-select addon will be placed.
 Feel free to contribute.
 For further details, check github.com/betocantu93/ember-model-get-all

 ## DEMO
 [Ember-get-all-model DEMO](http://albertocantug.com/ember-get-all-model/)